Nicki Richards

 Nicki Richards (born Honolulu, Hawaii, United States on March 24) is an American singer, songwriter, producer and actress based in Manhattan, New York City.
-She is also known as a backing singer for a number of renowned artists and on a big number of studio recordings.
-Her father was a high-ranking African-American naval officer and her mother, Donna Blackmon, a talented singer.
+She is also known as a backing singer for a number of artists and on a big number of studio recordings.
+Her father was a high-ranking African-American naval officer and her mother, Donna Blackmon, a singer.
 Nicki's brother, Philip Richards is a singer / musician in his own right and collaborated with her in her works.

+Nicki Richards had her first public appearances in commercials when she was only five years old.
+She had her break when she won the Grand Prize on the singing competition Star Search.
+In 1991, she released her own debut album Naked (To the World) on Atlantic Records written and co-produced by her after being signed to a deal by Ahmet Ertegun.
+The set featured two Top 40 singles in "Naked" and a cover of Seals & Crofts' "Summer Breeze."